szehanz/nodes/sage-blade/Blade-BringUp/README.md

 Command Line Usage:
 <pre>
 chmod +x blade-bringup.sh
-./blade-bringup.sh {iDRAC IP Adress}
+./blade-bringup.sh {iDRAC IP Adress} {Encryption key}

 Example:
-./blade-bringup.sh 192.168.0.10
+./blade-bringup.sh 192.168.0.10 abc123
 </pre>

-#### Script run time averages around 10 minutes, but following the script the OS is still being installed which averages around 20 minutes.
+#### Script run time averages around 15 minutes, but following the script the OS is still being installed which averages around 20 minutes.
 The machine will boot up twice after OS is installed because it is running a script to get the machine in preferred state including ssh keys to allow remote access easily.

 Congratulations!
 You just brought up a Dell Blade!